8 Signs of a Gambling Addiction

 Partners of problem gamblers need help to set boundaries so they don’t unintentionally enable the other partner’s addictive behavior.
 This is true whether the gambling addict chooses to get help or not.
 Organizations such as Gam-Anon can be extremely helpful for both the problem gambler and those closest to him or her.

-At Western Maryland Health Services, we understand that addiction is a disease.
+At UPMC Western Maryland, we understand that addiction is a disease.
 We invite you to view this video and then reach out to your provider for help in connecting to additional resources.